Best Bathroom Faucet

-The above solid brass Kohler cartridge is being phased out and replaced by Kohler’s proprietary UltraGlide® stem cartridges (black cartridge – also constructed of solid brass).
-Kohler claims that the advanced engineering, precise manufacturing, and space age materials of the UltraGlide help ensure a leak-free performance for decades.
-The claim is backed by endurance tests that show the cartridge can withstand 4 million on/off cycles without a failure – about 580 years of use in a typical bathroom or kitchen.
+The above solid brass Kohler cartridge is being phased out and replaced by Kohler’s proprietary UltraGlide® stem cartridges.
+This is a black cartridge constructed of solid brass.
+Kohler claims that the advanced engineering, precise manufacturing, and space age materials of the UltraGlide help ensure leak-free performance for decades.
+The claim is backed by endurance tests that show the cartridge can withstand 4 million on/off cycles without a failure.
+That’s about 580 years of use in a typical bathroom or kitchen.

 The Best Bathroom Faucets are Solid Forged Brass.

 Never purchase a bathroom faucet that is plastic or plated plastic.
 What is this?
 This is a plastic faucet body that has a plated metal finish or a polished plastic finish, such as polished chrome.
 It looks almost identical to a forged brass bathroom faucet.
 In the table below are two faucets.
 Can you tell which one is the plastic faucet?
 Your first clue is price.

 This is very common in superstore, big box, and internet sellers.
 These sellers achieve their lower prices by picking lower-quality internals for the faucets they sell.
 The products may share the same name, model number, and appearance as their counterparts from official supply stores.
 However, the lower-tier parts are specifically manufactured to supply superstore, home improvement (big box), and internet chains.